 - Click Publish > WFS.

-- Fill in Title, Tags, and Summary for the hosted WFS layer.
+- Fill in Title for the new layer.

 The title must start with a letter or underscore (_).
 It can contain letters, numbers, hyphens (-), underscores, or periods (.) but cannot contain spaces.